barrymun/cs4098/README.md

 - Navigate to the homepage (process described above).
 - Select "Begin Analysis".
-- Select a pml file (`depression.pml` or `irritable_bowel_syndrome.pml`).
+- Select a pml file (`depression.pml` or `irritable_bowel_syndrome.pml`). - (PML file selection)
 - `depression.pml` describes only one drug, and will list all interactions of that drug.
-- `irritable_bowel_syndrome.pml` describes multiple (2) drugs, and will list the interactions between these 2 drugs.
+- `irritable_bowel_syndrome.pml` describes multiple (2) drugs, and will list the interactions between these 2 drugs. - (PML File Loading)
 - When a file has been selected, click "Check Validity of Selected File" to continue.
-- The next page displayed is the results of a pml file check.
+- The next page displayed is the results of a pml file check. - (Running PML Analysis)
 - The result will be either valid or invalid.
 An invalid result will not allow for progression.
-- If result is valid, click "Analyse File" to extract the drug information.
+- If result is valid, click "Analyse File" to extract the drug information. - (On-Screen PML Reporting)
 - You will now be presented with a list containing drug information realting to the title of the pml. (ie - depression will yield a prescription of fluoxetine)
 - Click "Search DINTO for Interactions" to continue.
 - Next, select the DINTO knowledge base.
-For the purposes of this test, the only KB is "test_selection.owl".
+For the purposes of this test, the only KB is "test_selection.owl". - (Select specific OWL Ontology)
-- Select the file, and click "Load Knowledge Base" to continue.
+- Select the file, and click "Load Knowledge Base" to continue. - (Load Selected Ontology)
-- A list of drug-drug interactions will now be displayed on screen.
+- A list of drug-drug interactions will now be displayed on screen. - (On-Screen DINTO Reporting)
 - Click the available links to view drug references for single-instance drug interactions.
 - Select "Finished" when analysis is complete.
 You will be redirected to the homepage.